How Blockchain can help smallholder farmers: get access to insurances

 Climate change brings about major risks for farmers exposed to drought or excessive rainfall.
 It is important that investments are made, also by smallholder farmers, to cope with the effects, such as a shift to drought resistant crops and fruit trees, drip irrigation, etcetera.
 However, these investments need to be protected.
 If not, farming communities will be forced to abandon lands that are more sensitive to climate change, and an abandoned farm is one that succumbs quickly to desertification or erosion.
 IBISA mitigates the financial effects of extreme weather events, and strengthens resilience, therefore allowing farmers to stay in their ancestral lands.
 This is a key frontline in the fight against climate change.

 This is an initiative by the Blockchain for Agri-food (B4AG) Community, a result of a partnership between Fairfood and CTA (Technical Centre for Agricultural and Rural Co-operation).
-The B4AG community is the central place for sharing knowledge related to blockchain for agri-food.
-Read more about the community and find our blogs, reports and webinars on the latest Blockchain for agri-food insights on this page.
+The community exists of different actors in the agri-food sector who share blockchain learnings and work together towards a better food system.
+Both the community and community content are free and open for anyone to access.